SolarDrill/ot-management/README.md

    python manage.py runserver
    ```
 ### Description
-   This is a Back-End REST API using DRF to manage Clients and Organizations, where multiple Clients can belong to an Organization, a Client could have multiple addresses and an Organization X number of Branches
+   This is a Back-End REST API using DRF to manage Clients and Organizations, where multiple Clients can belong to an Organization, a Client could have multiple addresses and an Organization X number of Branches.

    Url for the API documentation: http://127.0.0.1:8000/api/v1/docs/

 ### How to run Unit Tests